sabyrzhan/learning-progress/distributed_systems.md

 When designing the system we should assume that **delivery** happens multiple times, and **processing** should occur only one-time.
 These themselves implement such semantics like **at-most-once** and **at-least-once**.

+## Failure
+Failure is hard to detect in distributed environment.
+One of the reason for that - because of the asynchronous nature of the network.
+It makes harder to differentiate the failed node node respoding with latency.

+Thus timeout is main reason we mostly use to identify the failure.
+However it has its own trade-offs.
+For example, short timeout has make us believe the node is dead.
+Whereas long timeouts of the service call can make us to belieave the service is healthy.

+### Failure detector
+It is a seperate independent component of the node to identify the failure.
+2 properies are used to categories it:
+* Completeness -
+* Accuracy -

 ## Three pillars of observability
 1. Metrics